brandenburg/schedcat/README.md

 The unit test suite could use a lot more tests.

+There is currently no `setup.py`, and hence also no support `virtualenv`.

+Python 3 is not supported at the moment.

 ## Contributions

-Improvements, bugfixes, additional unit tests are very welcome!
+Any improvements, bugfixes, or additional unit tests are very welcome!
 Please send pull requests or patches to [Björn Brandenburg](http://www.mpi-sws.org/~bbb).